pypa/pipenv/peeps/PEEP-006.md

-# PEEP-006: Change the behavior of `-d` flag when generating requirement.txt
+# PEEP-006: Include all deps in output of `pipenv lock -r --dev`

-Make the behavior of `pipenv lock -r -d` consistent with those in other commands: convert all dependencies.
+This proposal makes the behavior of `pipenv lock --requirements --dev` consistent with the behaviour of other commands: converting all dependencies, not just the development dependencies.

 ☤